mHamzaArain/matplotlib/README.md

 # matplotlib
-This module is replacement of Matlab to draw graphs
+This module is replacement of Matlab to draw graphs for data visualization.